neumino/neumino.github.io/movies.md

-### Future World
+### Hotel Artemis
-*Released on 2018-05-25, vote average 5.8*
+*Released on 2018-06-08, vote average 4*

-A young boy searches a future world wasteland for a rumored cure for his dying mother.
+A near-future thriller, set in its own distinctive crime universe, &#34;Hotel Artemis&#34; follows a nurse who runs an underground hospital for Los Angeles&#39; most sinister criminals, and finds that one of her patients is actually there to assassinate another.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/tu1cwITUm3M?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/JqfuKsoEEms?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>